Can dogs be autistic? A vet explains all

 How to manage canine dysfunctional behavior

 Since it is primarily a behavioral disorder, CDB does not have a simple treatment or cure.
 However, identifying triggers can be helpful so that you can avoid situations that set off your dog.
-It is important to recognise that some aspects of CDB may not improve, such as social interaction skills, and these dogs’ wishes should be acknowledged to avoid causing distress.
+It is important to recognize that some aspects of CDB may not improve, such as social interaction skills, and these dogs’ wishes should be acknowledged to avoid causing distress.

 When to visit your vet